 It was a pretty good treat along with the strawberry sorbet scoop.
 The staff was eager to give us advice on what to teas to try.
 They had a variety of herbal teas and we went with a pot of Rooibos.
 We wish we had time to go there again, I sure wanted another waffle!
 They also have vegan salad bowl if you need a proper meal.

 Mūkusalas iela 3, Zemgales priekšpilsēta, Rīga, LV-1048

 How awesome is this!?
-The National Library of Latvia in Riga has it’s own vegan cafe.
-The library building is a sight you will see on the other side of the river from Old Town, it really stands out with it’s modern architecture.
+The National Library of Latvia in Riga has it’s own vegan café.
+The library building is a sight you will see on the other side of the river from Old Town, it stands out with it’s modern architecture.
 We found Divi Raini listed on HappyCow.
 Unfortunately it was closed when we visited.
 There was a note on the door.
 Things are unpredictable in the covid times.
-I thought of listing it here anyway as it seems like such a good place.
-If you visit Riga, do check it out!
+I thought of mentioning it anyway as it seems like a good place.

 Lāčplēša iela 10, Centra rajons, Rīga, LV-1010

 This happening cafe serves great coffee & food.
 It’s outside Old Town so you might need to take a bus or cab depending on where you’re staying.